 Second last in the list is the JHipster, which is one of the latest Java frameworks that is used to generate, deploy, and develop modern microservices architectures and web applications.
 It allows the user to create applications based on the Spring.
 This framework enables the user to choose two different types of architectures, such as Microservices and Monolithic.

-Last Java framework is MyBatis, which is a mapping framework that automates the mapping between the objects and SQL databases in Java, Ruby on Rails, and.
+The last Java framework is MyBatis, which is a mapping framework that automates the mapping between the objects and SQL databases in Java, Ruby on Rails, and.
 NET.
 It simplifies the process of linking the Java application with an SQL database by acting as a middleware.
 MyBatis offers a simple API to connect with the database.
 It also provides support for a standard for custom SQL, advanced mapping, and stored procedures.

 Play is a High-velocity Web framework that allows the user to build web applications with Scala and Java.
 It was designed to develop modern web and mobile applications based on web-friendly, stateless, and lightweight architecture.
 Play is built on Akka that provides predictable and minimal resource consumption for highly scalable applications.

 Quarkus is a Kubernetes-native Java framework used for Java virtual machines (JVMs) that enables an effective platform for Kubernetes, serverless, and cloud environments.
 It is designed to work with popular frameworks, libraries like Eclipse MicroProfile, Java standards, Spring, and many more.
-Quarks is an effective solution for running Java in a serverless architecture, containers, function-as-a-service (FaaS), microservices, and cloud.
+Quark is an effective solution for running Java in serverless architecture, containers, function-as-a-service (FaaS), microservices, and cloud.

 Spring is the most popular, open-source Java framework.
 It provides a comprehensive programming and configuration model for model Java-based enterprise applications.
-This framework can be used for implementations of a real-time application.
+This framework can be used for the implementation of a real-time application.
 It includes Spring core, Spring ORM, Spring Security, Spring MVC, etc. are used in enterprise applications.
 Spring is a container of frameworks that enables the user to perform tasks of any complexity from working with the databases to test the procedures.

-Related Blog:[List of Popular Open Source Java Build tools]
+Related Blog:List of Popular Open Source Java Build tools

-Last in the list is Vaadin, which is an open-source modern web framework that helps Java developers to build great user experience with minimal effort.
+Last on the list is Vaadin, which is an open-source modern web framework that helps Java developers to build a great user experience with minimal effort.
 This framework includes a library of UI components that are designed to work on both desktop and mobile.
 It allows the user to write UI in pure 100% Java without using HTML, CSS, and JS.